The GAPS programme at TNG LXXI. A sub-Neptune suitable for atmospheric characterization in a multiplanet and mutually inclined system orbiting the bright K dwarf TOI-5789 (HIP 99452): Summary and conclusions

 Thanks to the stellar brightness in the near-IR and relatively low planet density, we show that TOI-5789\,c is a favorable target for atmospheric characterization with both JWST and, in the future, Ariel transmission spectroscopy, assuming a cloud-free atmosphere.
 Atmospheric characterization of sub-Neptunes is crucial to break degeneracies in their bulk compositions, allowing us to distinguish between gas-rich dwarfs and water-rich worlds.

 Last but not least, thanks to numerous and diverse analyses of the HARPS-N RVs, we show that the TOI-5789 system contains three more non-transiting planets.
 We note that the mutual orbital inclination between the innermost planet TOI-5789\,b and TOI-5789\,c is higher than the typical mutual inclinations in \emph{Kepler} compact multiplanet systems.
-This would possibly indicate a dynamically hotter formation/evolution of this system, which should be unrelated to any outer gas giants.
+The relatively high mutual inclinations in the TOI-5789 system should be unrelated to any outer gas giants.

 The detection of low-mass planets around bright stars is one of the main goals of the PLATO space mission \citep{Rauer2014, Rauer2025}.
 The expected growing number of sub-Neptunes around bright hosts, which are thus suited to both high-precision RV follow-up and detailed atmospheric characterization, will enable us to gain an ever-better understanding of the nature and formation of the sub-Neptune planets.